 1) Write in short about the employment externalization?
 2) Write a short note on the service sector and its characteristics?

-3) Write in brief about the role of HRD in tourism sector? • related activities to its employees and employers.
+3) Write in brief about the role of HRD in tourism sector?

+Human Resource Development being one of the most integral part of Human Resource Management explains the need that the workforce/employees should be developed in such a manner that they prove an asset to the organisation.
+With minimum resources and less wastages an optimum production can be carried out.
+HRD helps organizations to provide learning related activities to its employees and employers.
 This lesson focused on understanding the framework of strategic HRD.
-Strategic HRD system consists of two broad components, namely SHRD practices and SHRD facilitators.
-SHRD practices encompassing developmental factors and initiative factors.
-SHRD facilitators include, concerns of management, concerns of workers, industrial relations scenario, labour statuses, trainability, employment externalization, manpower downsizing.
+Strategic HRD broad components, namely SHRD practices and SHRD system consists of two practices encompassing developmental factors and facilitators.
+SHRD factors.
+SHRD facilitators include, concerns of management, concerns of workers. industrial relations scenario, labour statuses, trainability, employment externalization, manpower downsizing.
 The lesson has included the positive and negative outcomes of downsizing.